1. The atmosphere is the envelope of_____________.

 Explanation: The difference in pressure causes air to flow.

-53. The apparent deflection of winds due to Earth’s rotation is called:
+53. The apparent deflection of winds due to Earth’s rotation is called_____________.

 A) Centripetal force